-Why are refunds taking longer for the 2017 tax filing season?
+Why are refunds taking longer for this tax filing season?

 We are taking additional steps to protect Illinois taxpayers from identity theft and fraud.
 To ensure the security and confidentiality of taxpayer information, we have initiated a review process to combat against fraudulently filed returns.
 As a result of the new security measures, refunds may take longer to process this year than in previous years.